-Limiting food waste and packaging and boosting water and energy efficiency are just some of the priorities outlined in a new Australian-Grown Horticulture Sustainability Framework that’s been developed by the grower-owned research and development corporation for Australia’s horticulture industry, Hort Innovation, in collaboration with industry.
+Limiting food waste and packaging and boosting water and energy efficiency are just some of the priorities outlined in a new Australian-Grown Horticulture Sustainability Framework.
+This has been developed by Hort Innovation, in collaboration with industry.

-Created with input from more than 600 industry participants – including producers, industry peak bodies, marketers, exporters, retailers, governments and researchers – the framework details 17 focus areas that align with existing business initiatives as well as the United Nations’ Sustainable Development Goals.
-It provides the whole of industry and individual growers a way of understanding and measuring the sustainability of horticultural production, and provides guidance for plotting a path toward a more sustainable future.
+Created with input from more than 600 industry participants, the framework details 17 areas that align with existing business initiatives as well as the United Nations’ Sustainable Development Goals.
+It provides the whole of industry and individual growers a way of understanding and measuring the sustainability of horticultural production.
+It also provides guidance for plotting a path toward a more sustainable future.

 Hort Innovation CEO Matt Brand says the framework has been developed for Australian horticulture industry members at a time when consumers and investors are increasingly asking for evidence of ethical and sustainable practices from their food producers.

-Brand says the initiative aligns with a range of research efforts being delivered by Hort Innovation, in line with the target to grow agriculture to $100 billion by 2030.
-The horticulture sector alone is committed to becoming a $20 billion industry by 2030.
+Brand says the initiative aligns with a range of research efforts being delivered by Hort Innovation.
+These are in line with the target to grow agricultural value to $100 billion by 2030.
+The horticulture sector alone is committed to being a $20 billion industry by 2030.

-Shane Quinn, National Sales Manager at vegetable producer Mulgowie Farming Company says the framework will be a useful resource for the industry.
+Shane Quinn, National Sales Manager at Mulgowie Farming Company, says the framework will be a useful resource for the industry.